kr-mck/bankist.app/README.md

 Bankist.app is a small banking application I built during Jonas Schmedtmann's JavaScript course to practice JavaScript, especially operations on arrays.
 During the course, I wrote only the JavaScript, while the HTML and CSS were provided by Jonas.
 I implemented the responsive layout entirely myself.
+All improvements in this repo were made entirely by me after the course.

 You can see it here: https://km-bankist-app.netlify.app/